gitjit/gitjit.github.io/_posts/2015-10-24-scala-basics.md

 : $ scala hello.scala (will execute the script hello.scala)
 : $ scalac hellow.scala (compiles to bytecode (.class), which can be executed using scala command)

+Once you are in a Scala REPL, you can type scala commands or expressions and it gets evaluated and displays the results.
+{% highlight scala %}
+scala> 8 * 5 + 2
+res0: Int = 42
+{% endhighlight %}
+As you can see Scala Interpreter reads an expression, evaluates it, prints it and reads next expression.This is called Read Evaluate Print Loop.
+(REPL).Technically, Scala program is not an interpreter.
+Behind the scenes, your input is quickly compiled into byte codes, and the bytecodes are executed by JVM.

 **Types in Scala:**
 In Java if you have noticed primitive types starts with lower case(int, double etc..) and other object types starts with capital case.
 In Scala by default there are no primitive types , every thing is of object type.In Scala Int, Float, Double etc.. are all object types .
 Internally Scala compiler will convert them to primitives.
 So from a Scala developer point of view, everything is an Object type and compiler will take care of rest.Given below shows Scala's type hierarchy.